os-chip-design/os-chip-design/OpenROAD_Dependencies.md

 ## OpenROAD Dependencies
 (if the *DependencyInstaller.sh* doesn't support your linux distro)

+But needed if on Ubuntu 20.04 (and some other distros)

 #### Programs that can be installed by apt
 ```
 sudo apt -y install \